Some House Democrats fall while the party fails to flip some key suburban districts - Local News 8

 Some House Democrats fall while the party fails to flip some key suburban districts

-House Democrats went into election night feeling good about expanding their majority, but haven’t had the big night they hoped for so far, with at least two Democrats in seats President Donald Trump won in 2016 losing and several top-targeted Republicans holding onto their seats, according to CNN projections early Wednesday morning.
+House Democrats went into election night feeling good about expanding their majority, but haven’t had the big gains they hoped for so far, with at least five Democrats in seats President Donald Trump won in 2016 losing and several top-targeted Republicans holding on to their seats, according to CNN projections.

+Democrats even suffered losses in a South Florida areas Hillary Clinton won in 2016, where they may have been dragged down by Latino support for President Donald Trump at the top of the ticket.

+Republican Carlos Giménez, the Cuban-American mayor of Miami-Dade County, defeated freshman Democratic Rep. Debbie Mucarsel-Powell, CNN projected Thursday.
+Mucarsel-Powell flipped the district in 2018.
+Giménez has had a high profile during the coronavirus pandemic and was widely regarded as one of the best GOP recruits of the cycle.

 Republicans ousted Democratic Rep. Kendra Horn, whose upset victory in Oklahoma’s 5th District was a major surprise in 2018 after Trump won the district in 2016.
 Democrats had hoped that the suburbs outside of Oklahoma City were moving away from Republicans, and the race remained close until the end with both sides pouring in money.
 But state Sen. Stephanie Bice returned the seat to GOP hands, a notable win for Republicans who have been hoping to increase the number of women in the GOP conference.